oxblixxx/socks-web-shop-deployment/README.md

 Copy the password from your instance directory as prompted

 create a new item for pipeline, choose git, add this repo as the source.
+Here is the [Jenkinsfile](https://github.com/oxblixxx/socks-web-shop-deployment/blob/slave/Jenkinsfile) to run the pipeline from

 Then run your  build.